 4. Employees Have Responsibility, but Little Autonomy

 High-level medical employees have a lot of responsibility, and they largely enjoy at least some autonomy in their care and professional duties.
-Toxic workplaces can take that away from them.
+Toxic healthcare workplaces can take that away from them.
 In fact, roles with high responsibility and low control are generally regarded among the worst in terms of job satisfaction and potential negative health effects.

 To expand on point No. 3, micromanagers, bullies, and other power-grabbing management personalities contribute negatively to the careers and lives of the medical professionals they supervise.
 If you work under someone who takes decisions out of your hands, fear not: This isn’t the norm, and you can improve your quality of life by making a change.